 Similarities in the Western and Middle Eastern economic systems

-- Belief in free market and low government interference in trade.
+- Belief in the free market and low government interference in trade.

-- Belief in private property.
-Like in the West in the Middle East property is divided into private property, public goods , and state-owned property.
-Before there was John Locke who wrote about the definition of property rights or Adam Smith about free trade there was Ibn Khaldun the father of Muslim economics in the 14th century, similar ideas about supply and demand were addressed.
+- Belief in a private property.
+Like in the West in the Middle East property is divided into private property, public goods, and state-owned property.
+Before there was John Locke who wrote about the definition of property rights or Adam Smith about free trade there was Ibn Khaldun the father of Muslim economies in the 14th century, similar ideas about supply and demand were addressed.

 - Belief in the Muslim, Christian and Jewish world in charity and brotherhood of all people and helping the poor.
 Tilting is part of this.

 Really the main difference is the banking system.
-The the Muslim ideal is to have a banking system without interest.
+The Muslim ideal is to have a banking system without interest.
 This was clearly written about in the Qu’ran.
 There is no question.
-Interest free banking in the Muslim world.
+Interest-free banking in the Muslim world.
 However, because of the time value of money, it is very hard to run a modern economy based on these principles.
-Therefore, although Islamic banking does not have interest they compensate by charging other fees which works out to be the same idea.
+Therefore, although Islamic banking does not have an interest they compensate by charging other fees which work out to be the same idea.
 That is they calculate the cost of lending with present value and risk factors.
-Then they charge not interest but fees.
-So in the end it comes out the same.
+Then they charge no interest but fees.
+So, in the end, it comes out the same.

-Therefore, although Islamic banking is central to economists and academic writing in the end there are work around for day-to-day businessmen.
+Therefore, although Islamic banking is central to economists and academic writing, in the end, there is workaround for day-to-day businessmen.
 The same is true for the insurance industry.
-The two ideas of riba and gharar are respected in spirit but in practice a practical solution is found for the modern world.
+The two ideas of riba and gharar are respected in spirit but in practice, a practical solution is found for the modern world.

-An example of where these work arounds are implemented is the Middle Eastern market success stories is Dubai.
+An example of where these workarounds are implemented is the Middle Eastern market success stories in Dubai.
 Although facing a downturn now, this sleepy port city was transformed into money center metropolis based on free market and trade.
-Lets face it, besides being oil rich, Arabian countries are very good at trading, wheeling and dealing.
+Let’s face it, besides being oil-rich, Arabian countries are very good at trading, wheeling, and dealing.
 I think no one can make a strong point that Islamic jurisprudence interference much with everyday business and market operations.